 At the end of the subsidiary track, a detour can be made into a field with tall Ash trees along the eastern boundary (here).
 Brown Hairstreaks are present in these trees too (binoculars needed) and they do occasionally descend, usually from the sunnier side (depending on the time of day) to bask on low vegetation, feed, or in the case of females, lay eggs.

 As indicated previously, Brown Hairstreaks are distributed at low density in the general area, so a search should not be limited to these specific locations and they are recorded in other areas nearby.
-Examples include the scrub on the left approaching the gap in the tree-line here (see Photo 2 below looking back from the tree-line) and also in scrub/hedgerows bordering tracks at the western end of the cross-belt here.
+Examples include the scrub on the left approaching the gap in the tree-line here (see Photo 2 below looking back from the tree-line) and also in scrub/hedgerows bordering tracks near the western end of the cross-belt here.

 A visit to Shipton Bellinger should also result in a good variety of common butterflies, including Brimstone, Red Admiral, Comma and Peacock which all enjoy the abundant nectar sources.
 In addition to common species, Dingy Skipper (in spring), Adonis Blue, Chalkhill Blue and Dark Green Fritillary are sometimes recorded around the site, but in low numbers and not every year, suggesting their breeding sites are in nearby areas of Salisbury Plain.
 Brown Argus, on the other hand, do appear to breed on the site in small numbers.